deanak1987/TCSS702_Capstone/README.md

 # Dean Kelley TCSS 702 Master's Capstone Project
-The purpose of this project was to utilise the skills and tools acquired throughout my time as a graduate student at the University of Washington to produce a data processing pipeline and a model to accurately classify a status for cancer hormone receptors for a given tissue sample whole slide image (WSI).
+The purpose of this project was to utilize the skills and tools acquired throughout my time as a graduate student at the University of Washington to produce a data processing pipeline and a model to accurately classify a status for cancer hormone receptors for a given tissue sample whole slide image (WSI).

 ## Installation
 Prior to running the data processing pipeline and model, it is necessary to install the essential packages.
 These include: